Types of scoliosis treatment

 There are several treatment options for a scoliosis patient whose spine exhibits a lateral S- or C-shaped curve.
-While what causes most cases of scoliosis remains undetermined, the condition is believed to result from birth defects, neuromuscular disorders or the natural degeneration that affects the spine over time.
-Common issues include neck or back pain, uneven shoulders and/or waist, one hip that is higher than the other and one prominent shoulder blade.
+While causes for some cases of scoliosis remain undetermined, the condition is believed to result from birth defects, neuromuscular disorders or the natural degeneration that affects the spine over time.
+Common indicators include neck or back pain, uneven shoulders, uneven waistline, one hip that is higher than the other and one prominent shoulder blade.

-- Non-steroidal anti-inflammatory drugs (NSAIDs)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Physical therapy

-If surgery becomes necessary
+If scoliosis surgery becomes necessary

 Depending on the cause, severity of the curvature and related symptoms, surgery for scoliosis may be recommended in certain situations.
 For years, a patient’s only surgical option used to be traditional open spine surgery, a highly invasive procedure requiring a large incision, muscle disruption and an overnight hospital stay.

 As an alternative, Laser Spine Institute performs minimally invasive spine surgery for adult patients dealing with degenerative scoliosis.
 The orthopedic surgeons and neurosurgeons at Laser Spine Institute use muscle-sparing techniques to access the spine, allowing for a small incision and an outpatient procedure.
 To learn more, contact Laser Spine Institute today.

 We can help you receive a free MRI review* to determine if you are a potential candidate for one of our procedures.